New York Botanical Garden

 Bronx River Pkwy., at Fordham Rd., Bronx; 718-817-8700

 Though the train show and gingerbread house display are the main attractions, the 26-foot-tall Fraser firs are nothing to sneeze at.

 Lighting ceremony: Nov.
 16, 4 to 5:15 p.m.

 On display: Nov.
 16 to Jan.
 12; Tue. to Fri., 10 a.m. to 6 p.m.; Sat. and Sun., 10 a.m. to 7 p.m.; closed Thanksgiving and Christmas Day

 Central Park W., at 79th St.; 212-769-5100

 A team of volunteers starts working in July to create some 500 origami figures for this one.
-This year's tree is inspired by the "Spiders Alive!," "Creatures of Light," and upcoming "Whales: Giants of the Deep" exhibits and features some of the largest and most impressive animals found in the museum.
+The theme of this year’s tree is inspired by the new The Power of Poison exhibit and features some of the most venomous animals found in the museum.